PDXPythonPirates/pythonpirates.org/content/next-meetup-goals.md

 draft: false
 ---

-# Goals for Nov.
-12th
+# Goals for Dec.
+3rd

 We're progressing through a series of Python courses on [Lynda.com](https://www.lynda.com/learning-paths/Developer/become-a-python-developer).
 Learning path: _Become a Python Developer_

-This week we're taking the next course a bit out of order to give folks more exposure to Python fundamentals.
+Our focus on Python fundamentals continues (along with taking the courses a bit out of order).

-  * Watch **course 3** in the series: _Learning Python_
+  * Watch **course 4** in the series: _Python Essential Training_
-    Make it as far as you can, but it's okay if you don't finish
+  * You can skip the final section on databases; we will cover that topic at a later time.
-  * Work through examples using [pythontutor.com](http://www.pythontutor.com) for easier visualization
+  * This is a 4-hour course, so we will likely review the material over a span of 2 meetups.
+Don't worry if you aren't able to finish.
   * Don't be shy about asking questions in Slack: {{< slackjoinrequest >}}

 Access to Lynda.com is available for free through local library memberships: